haimbilia/BuyHub/readme.txt

     => 064596 - Admin: Unwanted 'Slider' text is showing for the searched users => 064583 - The admin is able to add a tax rate of more than 100%.
-    => 064585 - success message URL is appearing even without making a purchase
+    => 064585 - success message URL is appearing even without making a purchase => 064594 - Admin: Suggestion to show the latest added records on the top of the listing page.

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last